 Related parties include the Board of Directors, officers, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
-The transactions noted below are in the normal course of business and approved by the Board of Directors in strict adherence to conflict of interest laws and regulations.
+Related party transactions conducted in the normal course of operations are measured at the exchange value (the amount established and agreed to by the related parties).